redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 pvcName="$ocpClusterId-dynamic-pvc-$pvcUid"
 ```
 ## Verify PVC disk is configured with "EncryptionAtRestWithCustomerKey"
-At this point, a Pod should be created which creates a persistent volume claim which references the BYOK storage class.
+At this point, a Pod should be created which creates a persistent volume claim which references the BYOK/CMK storage class.
 Running the following command will validate that the PVC has been deployed as expected:
 ```azurecli-interactive
 # Describe the OpenShift cluster-wide persistent volume claims
 oc describe pvc